Damp survey process

 In order to stop penetrating damp, you must find the source of the water ingress and eliminate the source.
 Signs of damp symptoms will simply keep recurring if the cause of the dampness is not treated.
 Here’s some of most common source of entry:

 Rising damp is prevented by the installation of an effective damp proofing course which ensures that moisture from below the ground is blocked.
 If you have noticed signs of rising damp, this means there is either no damp proof course in place at the property or it is ineffective.

 The most cost effective solution to stop rising damp is the installation of a chemical damp proofing course.
 This involves an injection into the brickwork, creating a water repellent barrier which will prevent moisture rising up through the bricks.

 We would recommend contacting a damp specialist to ensure that any damp proofing course is installed correctly.

-If you notice any of the following signs of damp listed above in your property it is likely that you will need assistance from a professional damp treatment expert to get your property back to full health.
+If you have noticed any of the signs of damp listed above in your property it is likely that you will need assistance from a professional damp treatment expert to get your property back to full health.

 If you spot any signs of damp on your property, you should contact Peter Cox to arrange a professional damp survey.
 Our damp surveyors will be able to identify the cause, and give advice on treatments and solutions.

 Call the experts at Peter Cox today on 0800 633 5712 to organise a damp proofing survey from one of our damp specialists.
 You can also click the button below to book a survey.

 *Survey enquiries for your local branch will be directed to our dedicated central survey control teams across the UK.
 Calls to 0800 and 0808 numbers are free unless you are calling from a business phone, in which case the rate will be set by your provider.